NoEndsNoGains/End-Of-Conflict/LOCATION-LOCATION-LOCATION.md

 - Your **GAME** will hide your own moves.
 - Your **BLIND SPOT** will flatten what you don't want to see.
 - Your **HORIZON** will cut off what you can't see from here.
+- Your **MASS** will make you underestimate what you're up against.
+- Your **ENTROPY** will make you ignore the cost of staying in the fight.

 Keep the card visible.
 When Eagle asks "Did I map the whole terrain?" — check your coordinates.
 That's where you cheated.

 ---

 You have your coordinates.
 You know where you stand.
 You know what you want, what you fear, what you're hiding, what you can't see.
+You know the weight of your position and the cost of holding it.

 Your Location tells you WHY you will fail the Self-Checks.